What is the Comprehensive Plan?

 - Guides the use, density, and design of buildings within the District, directly shaping the city’s physical form as it changes and develops in the future.

-Why Amend the Comprehensive Plan Now?
+Why was the Comprehensive Plan Amended?